sarisabban/SinfNet/README.md

 *./dataset/Check*

+This command will quickly set it up:

+`mkdir -p ./dataset/Annotations ./dataset/Train ./dataset/Test ./dataset/BBox_Test ./dataset/BBox_Test_Predictions ./dataset/BBox_Annotations ./dataset/Check ./dataset/Valid`

 Your images should be in *./dataset/Images* of course.
 It is best to stick to this structure with these names exactly, otherwise you will have to change these path names within each relevant script.
 So just stick to these to keep it simple.
+If you would like to augment the images use the following command:

+`python3 ProtiClass.py --augment` or `python3 ProtiClass.py -a`

+This will generate a new directory with all the saved augmented images on it, and these augmented images should be used for training.

-4. Open the GUI annotation tool using the following command:
+3. Open the GUI annotation tool using the following command:

-`python3 Label.py --bbox`
+`python3 ProtiClass.py --bbox` or `python3 ProtiClass.py -b`

+4. You will be prompted to enter the labels, enter a label and press enter to enter a new label.
+Type `end` to start labelling when you have enters all your desired labels.
-5. Click "Image Input Folder" on the top left to choose the directory that contains the images (./dataset/Images).
+5. (Should be already setup), click "Image Input Folder" on the top left to choose the directory that contains the images (./dataset/Images).
-6. Click "Label Output Folder" on the top left to choose the directory that will save the labels (./dataset/BBox_Annotations).
+6. (Should be already setup), click "Label Output Folder" on the top left to choose the directory that will save the labels (./dataset/BBox_Annotations).
 7. Click "Load Dir" on the top right to load your choices (nothing will happen).
 Note: It is better to stick to the default dataset paths mentioned in step 3, otherwise you will have to changes to different paths from within the code in some scripts.
 The images may not scale very well, make sure you see the entire image and not just part of it, change the values (currently at 700) in line 280 of the BBox.py script accordingly (larger values = more zoomed image).
-8. You must click "Next" to load the images (but it will skip the first image, so go back to it).
+8. You must click "Next" to load the images (but it will skip the first image, so go back to it) then previous to go back to the first image.
 9. Use the mouse to generate a bounding box around each object of interest.
 10. Label each box with the labels from the drop down menu on the right and clicking "Confirm Class".
 11. Click "Next >>" to save the labels and move on to the next image (images are not loaded by filename order).
 12. Once finished, check to make sure that your annotations are correct by using the following command:

-`python3 Label.py --check`
+`python3 ProtiClass.py --check` or `python3 ProtiClass.py -k`

 This will generate a new directory called ./dataset/Check with the images showing their annotations.

 13. The annotations are in text (.txt) file format and they need to be in XML format, to convert run the following command:

-`python3 Label.py --translate`
+`python3 ProtiClass.py --translate` or `python3 ProtiClass.py -t`

 This will generate a new directory called ./dataset/Annotations and this directory will be used in the neural network.

 14. If you want to rename a label throughout the dataset use the following command

-`python3 Label.py --rename OLD NEW`
+`python3 ProtiClass.py --rename OLD NEW`  or `python3 ProtiClass.py -r OLD NEW`

 For help use this command:

-`python3 Label.py --help`
+`python3 ProtiClass.py --help` or `python3 ProtiClass.py -h`

 15. Add some images to the Test direcotry which will be used to test the accuracy of the final trained network (on images the network has never seen).
 Annotate these images and add the annotations to ./dataset/BBox_Test.
 After you train the neural network go back to the dataset directory and run the following command (make sure you change the WEIGHTS.h5 to your corresponding weights filename):